Taxes

 **NOTE: For questions or concerns regarding issues with previous years' tax returns, please contact the IRS directly by phone at their International Taxpayer Assistance line (1-267-941-1000)

-Sprintax Access Code Sign-up
+Sprintax Access Code

-Based on availability, first-come, first-served.
+Discount codes are based on availability, first-come, first-served.

 Sprintax is a web-based software program designed to assist internationals with tax form preparation.
 It is available to Rice international students (both F-1 and J-1 status) who have been in the U.S. for less than 5 years, or international scholars on J-1 status who have been in the U.S. for less than 2 years and are considered non-residents for tax purposes.